SainiManisha/VGGIN-Net/README.md

 **If using this code, please cite our paper as:**

-M. Saini and S. Susan, "VGGIN-Net: Deep Transfer Network for Imbalanced Breast Cancer Dataset" in IEEE/ACM Transactions on Computational Biology and Bioinformatics, vol. , no. 01, pp. 1-1, 5555. doi: 10.1109/TCBB.2022.3163277
+M. Saini and S. Susan, "VGGIN-Net: Deep Transfer Network for Imbalanced Breast Cancer Dataset" in IEEE/ACM Transactions on Computational Biology and Bioinformatics. doi: 10.1109/TCBB.2022.3163277

 ```
 @article{vgginnet,